 Tioman Island itself is relatively big and there is a choice of resorts and locations.
 I stayed just south of the main town, Tekek, at the Berjaya Tioman Resort with my 7-year-old son.
 This is a handy location if you want to explore more of the island as there are only a couple of roads on Tioman and the Berjaya is on one of them.
 Otherwise, you can only get other places via sea taxis which are expensive.

 Berjaya Tioman Island is perfect for families.
-It’s on a great beach, it has multiple pools, restaurants, a games room, playground and more.
+It’s on a great beach, it has multiple pools, restaurants, a games room, a playground, and more.
 There is a variety of room types including two-bedroom chalets.

 The Berjaya is on the pricey side but there is a range of accommodation on Tioman for all budgets.
 You can see some top choices here.